 Philadelphia Birth Injury Lawyer

 Every year, tens of thousands of babies are born in greater Philadelphia, PA without any complications.
 But for a few Philadelphia families, birth injuries take away some of the happiness and excitement they feel about a new baby.
 A birth injury is any injury the child sustains during the birthing process because of medical mistakes.
-A genetic problem is not a birth injury, but if the baby is hurt by misuse of forceps, failure to monitor vital signs or other mistakes by doctors and nurses, that baby and his or her family should consider calling an experienced Philadelphia birth injury attorney at Rosenbaum & Associates.
+A genetic problem is not a birth injury, but if the baby is hurt by misuse of forceps, failure to monitor vital signs or other mistakes by doctors and nurses, that baby and his or her family should consider contacting an experienced Philadelphia birth injury lawyer at Rosenbaum & Associates.

 Common Types of Birth Injuries